-Taira no Tomomori (1152-1185) was a famous general of the Heike (Taira) clan.
-He died at Daimotsu Bay during the Battle of Dannoura in 1185, where the Heike Clan was vastly outnumbered and subsequently defeated by the Minamoto Clan.
+Taira no Tomoromi (1152-1185) was a famous general of the Heike (Taira) clan.
+He died at DaimotsuBay during the Battle of Dannoura in 1185, where the Heike Clan was vastly outnumbered and subsequently defeated by the Minamoto Clan.
 His death is legendary: he cleans his ship, puts on two suits of armor for weight and plunges into a watery grave.
 It is said that the faces that naturally occur on the crabs in that region are the spirits of the defeated Heike forces.
-He is considered a gallant warrior and hero to many.
-Tomomori is a prevalent theme in the Edo period (1600-1868) popular arts of tattoos, woodblock prints, and kabuki theater.
+Despite his loss and suicide, Taira noTomomori is considered a gallant warrior and hero to many Japanese.
+Tomomori is a prevalent theme in the Edo period (1600-1868) popular arts of tattoos, woodblock prints and kabuki theater.
 In the kabuki theater version, he wraps himself in rope attached to an anchor, and this scene is often recreated in tattoos.